Using a Mathematical Model to Compare SARS-CoV-2, MERS-CoV, and SARS-CoV

 In a new publication, A quantitative model used to compare within host SARS-CoV-2, MERS-CoV, and SARS-CoV dynamics provides insights into the pathogenesis and treatment of SARS-CoV-2author Alan Perelson and colleagues use a computer model to compare the SARS-CoV-2, MERS-CoV, and SARS-CoV viruses.

-In this project the researchers used a mathematical model in combination with previously published viral load data to compare the viral dynamics of SARS-CoV-2 with analogous dynamics of MERS-CoV and SARS-CoV.
-They found that at the onset of symptoms the within-host basic reproduction number of SARS-CoV-2 was statistically significantly larger than that of MERS-CoV and similar to that of SARS-CoV.
+The researchers combined a quantitative mathematical model with previously published viral load data to compare how the three viruses replicate and spread within the body after infection.
+Their analysis revealed that, at the onset of symptoms, the within-host basic reproduction number of SARS-CoV-2 was significantly higher than that of MERS-CoV and similar to that of SARS-CoV.
+This measure reflects how efficiently the virus spreads among susceptible cells within an infected individual.

 To read the entire article see: